 There are some logically intuitive reasons why we’ve evolved to judge ourselves in comparison to others.
-Our ancestors were hunters and gatherers, and it was an important survival skill to scan for status symbols such as an Instagram feed filled with wild boar brunch photos, or a cave-hubby with an especially prominent and intimidating brow bone.
-Competitiveness, self-criticism, and envy are universal human tendencies that can be motivating in the right amounts.
+Our ancestors were hunters and gatherers.
+It was an important survival skill to scan for status symbols such as an Instagram feed filled with wild boar brunch photos, or a cave-hubby with an especially prominent and intimidating brow bone.
+Competitiveness, self-criticism, and envy are universal human tendencies.
+They can be motivating in the right amounts.
 Other times, comparing ourselves to others makes us feel so unlikely to catch up that we might as well just shut down entirely.
 A modern term for this feeling is “compare and despair syndrome.”
-Much of the advice on avoiding it centers on volunteering or other such selfless acts.
-Helping others is supposed to help you regain perspective.
-But teaching is all about doing things for others, day in and day out.
+Much of the advice on avoiding compare-and-despair centers on selfless acts like volunteering.
+Helping others, the thinking goes, fills us with gratitude and offers a fresh perspective.
+But teaching is all about doing things for others.
 And teachers are supposed to care about all kids, no matter whose class roster they’re on.
 So why aren’t teachers immune to the toxic side of competitiveness?
-Why does another teacher’s chicken-soup-style success story sometimes feel more like a sucker punch to your soul?
+Why do other teachers’ chicken-soup-style success stories sometimes feel more like a sucker punch to your soul?

 Teaching may seem selfless, but that doesn’t mean it’s not competitive.